 6. Understanding Group Dynamics

 When you need to understand which group members are close, observe the group when they are amused by something.
-When a joke or funny story is told, people naturally look towards the person with whom they have the greatest bond.
+When a joke is told, people naturally look towards the person that they have the greatest bond with.
 Getting this information can help you see potential romantic attractions as well as friendships.

 7. Getting Help

 If you need help completing a task at work or home, don't ask someone to do that task straight away.
 Although it might sound counterintuitive, people are actually more likely to consent to doing a major task if they have first been asked to complete an easier job.